 Random musings on various topics will not grow your blog.
 You need a solid framework and a good content strategy to guide your efforts.

-Since 2007, it’s been upward and forward for me.
-Of course, there have been challenges, but once you put your customers first, and understand that without making an impact in their lives, you’ll soon be out of business, you can meet those challenges successfully.
+Since 2007, it’s been upward and onward for me.
+Of course, there have been challenges.
+But, once you put your customers first and understand that without making an impact in their lives, you’ll soon be out of business, you can meet those challenges successfully.

 Blogging isn’t supposed to be full of hype or gimmicks.
-This is one of the reasons why most internet marketers who create scammy push-button software never succeed at blogging.
+This is one of the reasons why most internet marketers who create scammy, push-button content never succeed at blogging.

 When you’re creating content for your business, your focus should be to educate and nurture a loyal audience.

-This is how successful bloggers such as Guy Kawasaki, Chris Brogan, Seth Godin, Darren Rowse, Marie Forleo, Danny Iny and so on become influential.
+This is how successful bloggers, such as Guy Kawasaki, Chris Brogan, Seth Godin, Darren Rowse, Marie Forleo, Danny Iny become influential.
 They were ordinary people (and still are) just like you, but they learned how blogging works.

 Note: You always have to measure results.
 That’s the only way to make smarter decisions that will grow your blog audience.

-Those things don’t matter if those users are not joining your email list, buying your products, or sharing your content.
-Those are actionable metrics that you have to measure consistently and over time.
+Those things don’t matter, if those users are not joining your email list, buying your products or sharing your content.
+These are the actionable metrics that you have to measure consistently and over time.

 Strategy #2: Get Ideas From Competitors